tfasanya79/C-Assignment-1/README.md

 Successfully implemented a C++ dice game program that meets all the assignment requirements using building blocks from Lecture 4.

 ## Assignment Requirements Met
-✅ User vs Computer dice game with 3 rounds
+✅ Two-player dice game with best-of-3 format
-✅ Best of 3 rounds logic (early termination when someone wins 2 rounds)
-✅ Betting system with three options: 100 SEK, 300 SEK, 500 SEK
-✅ Money management with maximum deposit of 5000 SEK
+✅ First player to win 2 rounds wins the game
+✅ Interactive gameplay (players press Enter to roll)
 ✅ Clear reporting of dice rolls for each round
 ✅ Round-by-round winner determination
 ✅ Game winner announcement
-✅ Prize calculation and total winnings tracking
-✅ Consolation messages for losses
-✅ Multiple game sessions support
+✅ Tie round handling (no points awarded)
+✅ Game continues until someone wins 2 rounds (no early termination)
 ✅ Proper random number generation using rand() % 6 + 1 with srand(time(0))

 ## Building Blocks from Lecture 4 Used